Welcome to the British Aikido Board

 Other services provided include:-

-- Promotion of a Nationally recognised Coaching Scheme in conjunction with Sports Coach UK.
+• Promotion of a Nationally recognised Coaching Scheme in conjunction with UK Coaching / Sport England.

-The Board has completed a number of initiatives, arising from the work of their major Governance Audit and through the adoption of a wide range of recommendations, contained in their Aikido Development Plan (which can be viewed here) will support their key objective of encouraging all Aikido groups to join together under this “Aikido umbrella”.
+The Board has completed a number of initiatives, arising from the work of their major Governance Audit and through the adoption of a wide range of recommendations, contained in their Aikido Development Plan will support their key objective of encouraging all Aikido groups to join together under this “Aikido umbrella”.